callat-qcd/project_scale_setting_mdwf_hisq/README.md

 The analysis was performed by Nolan Miller ([millerb](https://github.com/millernb)) with the `master` branch, and Logan Carpenter ([ loganofcarpenter](https://github.com/orgs/callat-qcd/people/loganofcarpenter)) with cross checks by André Walker-Loud ([walkloud](https://github.com/walkloud)) on the `andre` branch.

-The raw correlation functions are contained in the file `data/callat_mdwf_hisq_scale_correlators.h5` and the bootstrap results for the ground state masses and values of `Fpi` are contained in the file `data/omega_pi_k_spec.h5`.
+The raw correlation functions can be found [here](https://a51.lbl.gov/~callat/published_results/) and the bootstrap results for the ground state masses and values of `Fpi` are contained in the file `data/omega_pi_k_spec.h5`.

 ## How to use